andela-gukpere/binary-search-application-ruby/README.md

 # Binary Search Application

-Hi guys, update this `README`, send it a _pull request_, Resolve the bugs and make a pull request as well.
+Hi guys, update this `README`, resolve the bugs and make a `pull request` on this repo.
+Create feature branches as so `feature/[gitHub username]`

+Have Fun.